dalogue1/PicoDVI-N64_PCB/README.md

 # PicoDVI-N64_PCB
-Project creating a PCB to connect to the PicoDVI-N64 project.
+Project to create a PCB to connect the PicoDVI-N64 project by Konrad Beckmann.

 The current status of the board I have made is as follows.
 I have created and checked the board many times.
 I have ordered it and will be testing it when it arrives.